-- maintain honesty and personal integrity in all dealings with faculty, patients, hospital staff and fellow students - engage actively in the learning process, especially in the clinical setting, where one would seek out opportunities to learn - assume responsibility for one's own actions - accept constructive criticism in a mature and responsible manner - treat other students, instructors, respiratory therapists, and fellow healthcare workers with respect - maintain a patient's dignity and right to privacy as outlined in the Health Insurance Portability and Accountability Act (HIPAA) and clinical agencies - bring program related problems to the attention of the appropriate faculty member - follow the MCCC Respiratory Therapy Program policies and procedures Here are some responsibilities of Respiratory Therapy instructor and students' roles.
+- maintain honesty and personal integrity in all dealings with faculty, patients, hospital staff and fellow students - engage actively in the learning process, especially in the clinical setting, where one would seek out opportunities to learn - assume responsibility for one's own actions - accept constructive criticism in a mature and responsible manner - treat other students, instructors, respiratory therapists, and fellow healthcare workers with - maintain a patient's dignity and right to privacy as outlined in the Health Insurance Portability and Accountability Act (HIPAA) and clinical agencies - bring program related problems to the attention of the appropriate faculty member - follow the MCCC Respiratory Therapy Program policies and procedures

+Here are some responsibilities of Respiratory Therapy instructor and students' roles

-Task/Responsibilities Teacher Learner Take 100% responsibility and accountability for creating a learning centered environment.
+Here are some responsibilities of Respiratory Therapy instructor and students' roles.
+Task/Responsibilities Теа cher Learner Take 100% responsibility and accountability for creating a learning centered environment.
 1. Take 100% responsibility and accountability for their own learning.
-Provide learning experie active student participat 2.
+2. Provide learning experience active student participat 2.
 Actively pursue new kn owledge and skills 3.
-Listen carefully and provonstructive feedback vide positive and 3.
-Communicate your needs and what you need/expect from faculty.
-4. Provide formal instructi on 4.
+Listen carefully and proceed constructive feedback vide positive and 3.
+Communicate your need need/expect from faculty. ls and what you 4.
+Provide formal instructi on 4.
 Be present, on-time and well prepared for class and clinical Serve as a role model a.
 Professional attitudes b.
-Interaction with colle 5.
-Model appropriate profe a.
-Ethical and legal cone b.
-Demonstrate work et c.
-Interact effectively w staff duct at all times hic 6.
+Interaction with colle Model appropriate professional behavior a.
+Ethical and legal conduct at all times b.
+Demonstrate work ethic c.
+Interact effectively with patients, peers and staff 6.
 Act as a resource person 1 6.
 Utilize faculty as a reso urce 7.
 Serve as advisor 7.
 Seek advising as needed d and appropriate 8.
 Support group effort 8.
-Be supportive of the gro oup and its efforts 9.
+Be supportive of the group and its efforts 9.
 Evaluate students' performance 9.
 Evaluate own performance a.
 Examine and alter behavior as appropriate b.
 Evaluate faculty teaching 10.
 Maintain appropriate r ecords 10.
 Complete and provide records Afr fect Теа cher Learner 1.
 Establish helping relation onship with student 1.
-Allow helping relations hip to exist and grow a.
+Allow helping relationship to exist and grow a.
 Positive regard d.
 Understanding a.
 Trust d.
 Understanding b.
-Honesty c.
-Empathy e.
-Unconditional acceptance b.
-Honesty c.
-Empathy e.
-Do not speak in a negative, derogatory manner openly about other students, faculty, or the Respiratory Therapy program.
-Defe rence Теа cher Lea rner 1.
+Honesty e.
+Unconditional b.
+Honesty e.
+Do not speak in a c.
+Empathy acceptance c.
+Empathy negative, derogatory manner openly about other students, faculty, or the Respiratory Therapy program.
+Defe rence Teacher Learner 1.
 Maintain confidentiality of student information 1.
 Respect other students' right to confidentiality 2.
 Respect students' rights 2.
-Respect faculty rights Authority Teacher Learner Assist student to move from dependence toward independence in such areas as: Identifying learning needs Developing effective communication patterns Move from dependence to independence through initiating such actions as: a.
+Respect faculty rights Auth ority Teacher Learner Assist student to move from dependence toward independence in such areas as: a.
+Identifying learning needs b.
+Developing effective communication patterns Move from dependence to independence through initiating such actions as: a.
 Identifying own learning needs b.
-Developing effective communication patterns Retain right to determing program ne students' progression in 2.
-Recognize faculty's ul determining student pr timate responsibility in rogression
+Developing effective communication patterns Retain right to determine students' progression in program Recognize faculty's ul determining student pr ltimate responsibility in rogression